guvra/foundry/doc/builder/conditions.md

 $query->where('description', 'is null');
 ```

-To negate the condition, use `not null`.
+To negate the condition, use `is not null`.

 ## BETWEEN / NOT BETWEEN